Shubhamrmtk/DigiAlpha/README.md

 List All Users with filters: Retrieve a list of all users, with the option to filter the results by first name, last name, email, or phone number.

 The application uses MySQL as the database to store user information.
-The Knex library is used to perform database migrations and interact with the database
+The Sequilize library is used to perform database migrations and interact with the database